knuto/linux/Documentation/dev-tools/run-checkpatch.rst

 Ever tightening checkpatch rules
 --------------------------------

-Commit the changes to checkpatch.cfg together with the code changes that fixes a particular type of issue, this will allow automatic checkpatch testing.
+Commit the changes to the relevant checkpatch.cfg together with the code changes that fixes a particular type of issue, this will allow automatic checkpatch testing.
 This way we can ensure that new errors of that particular type do not inadvertently sneak in again!
 This can be done at any subsystem or module maintainer's discretion and at the right time without having to do it all at the same time.

 Before submitting your changes, verify that "make P=2" passes with no errors.